hrgerber/FlyByWire/README.md

 Xcode project with everything included.
 You know what to do.

-The remote server can be run with the server.py script that's in the FlyByWireServerOSX folder.
+The remote server can be installed with the .dmg install file in the FlyByWireServerOSX folder.

-The server depends on pyObjC and twisted.
+There are a number of known issues, which will be attened to shortly.

 Enjoy